 You might think you should just be able to “get over it.”
 That is simply not true.
 (Here are lots more information on that subject if you’re curious about why I can say that with such certainty).
 You have every right in the world to be sad, grieving, and even afraid.
 The life that you had just got exploded into little bits and thrown in the air, and the pieces are going to be swirling and reassembling themselves for a long time.
 And some of those pieces may have names like “Rage,” “Fear,” “Guilt,” “Rejection,” and “Pain,” not to mention the experience so profane that there is not a word for it in our language: the experience of being victimized by someone you thought loved you.
 Perhaps there is some nifty 19-syllable German word that combines “the pain of betrayal” with “shame of rejection.”
 If not, let’s put it in the suggestion box.

 If you take anything from my story, let it be this: As much as the people in your life might want you to — as much as YOU probably want to — you cannot “just get over it.”
 There is nothing wrong with you because you feel this way.
 Other people — everyone, in fact — goes through this too, sooner or later.
-And as horrible as this experience is, you can heal.
+And as horrible as this experience is, you can find closure and heal.
 I know this because my sixteen-year-old self grew up to be a shrink.
 What I do for a living now is walk into the darkness to find people, and help them back out.
 I’ve walked this journey many times now, and I know how to help people heal.
 I’ve shared a lot about what I’ve learned, in other articles, and in my podcast, and I’ve even written a book on the subject of breakup recovery.

 Step one in healing: know that your pain is valid, legitimate, and understandable.
 It is okay to not be okay for a while.
 And you are not alone.
 There is support for you.

 Send me a private message on Facebook if you’d like me to add you to our secret online breakup recovery support for people in the same situation.
 And I’d also like you to know what I know now (that I did NOT know as a kid, but would have shortened my suffering by years if I had) is that there is also a path to healing.
-If you’d ever like my help with that, I’m here.
+If you’d ever like my help with that, I’m here for breakup-recovery.

 With all the best to you on your journey of recovery,